 Canada Research Chairs

-Memorial is home to 13 active Canada Research Chairs, with several nominations pending.
-Our Canada Research Chairs are held by some of our leading researchers in fields such as traditional music/ehtnomusicology to aboriginal studies and marine bioscience, environmental science and neuroscience and brain repair.
+Memorial is home to 11 active Canada Research Chairs, with several nominations pending.
+Our Canada Research Chairs are held by some of our leading researchers in fields such as Aboriginal studies and marine bioscience, environmental science and neuroscience and brain repair.

 The Canada Research Chairs Program was established by the Government of Canada to enable Canadian universities to achieve the highest levels of research excellence.